timofeysie/ruff-hashbrown/README.md

 | <a href="https://github.com/c0yote"><img src="www/public/image/team/ug.png" alt="U.G.
 Wilson" width="128px"/></a>       | **U.G.
 Wilson**<br>U.G.
 Wilson currently leads the Digital Innovation engineering team at Barry-Wehmiller where he leverages his diverse engineering and leadership experience to drive digital transformation and product-led Industrial IoT.                                                                                                                                                        |
 | <a href="https://github.com/hb-coding"><img src="www/public/image/team/hayden.png" alt="Hayden" width="128px"/></a>     | **Hayden**<br>Hayden is a versatile Software Engineer with extensive experience across Front End, Back End, and Cloud technologies.
 He has successfully delivered solutions in a diverse range of industries, including startups, large enterprises, government, and consulting.
 He is Passionate about tackling complex challenges and loves staying up to date in the dynamic JavaScript ecosystem. |

-## Enterprise Support

-The team behind hashbrown wants to help you with your project.
-We offer the following services:

-**AI Engineering Sprint**

-Get your team up to speed with a one-week AI engineering sprint.
-Includes a hands-on workshop with hashbrown and collaborative development time with our core team to bring your ideas to life.

-**Long Term Support**

-Ensure reliable, high-performance deployments with our Long Term Support plan.
-Includes an ongoing support retainer, SLA-backed issue resolution, and guided upgrades.

-**Consulting**
+hashbrown is a community-driven project.
+Read our [contributing guidelines](https://github.com/liveloveapp/hashbrown?tab=contributing-ov-file) on how to get involved.

+## Workshops and Consulting

+Want to learn how to build Angular apps with AI?
+[Learn more about our workshops](https://hashbrown.dev/workshops).

 LiveLoveApp provides hands-on engagement with our AI engineers for architecture reviews, custom integrations, proof-of-concept builds, performance tuning, and expert guidance on best practices.
+[Learn more about LiveLoveApp](https://liveloveapp.com).

 ## License